arangodb/kube-arangodb/docs/design/pod_name_versus_cluster_id.md

 All resources being created will get a name that contains the user provided cluster name and a unique part.

-The unique part will be difference for every pod that is being created.
+The unique part will be different for every pod that is being created.
 E.g. when upgrading to a new version, we generate a new unique pod name.

-The servers in the ArangoDB cluster will be assigned a persistent, unique ID.
+The servers in the ArangoDB cluster will be assigned a persistent, unique ID which is stored in ArangoMember CR.
 When a Pod changes (e.g. because of an upgrade) the Pod name changes, but the cluster ID remains the same.